KeevaLyu/AA--SOC-Framework/README.md

 # Framework
 ![AA*-SOC Framework](img/framework.png)

-Figure illustrates the AA*-SOC framework for increasing the efficiency of police rescue missions.
+The figure illustrates the AA*-SOC framework for increasing the efficiency of police rescue missions.
   1. AA*-SOC framework employs an Adaptive A* graph routing (AA*) approach that considers the severity of the disaster, the nature of any obstacles, and the road conditions to adaptively optimise route selection for blockage search in different disaster environments.
 This allows police to conduct blockage searches more effectively and efficiently.
   2. The framework incorporates a Smoothed Obstacle Clearance (SOC) strategy, which guides police to clear obstacles in “smoothed directions” as determined by minimum angle rather than shortest distance.
 This strategy can quickly establish passable roads for evacuation and rescue.